Magento vs Shopify

 As for Advanced Shopify, that’s where all the best features are.
 The reports you get after purchasing this plan contain even more data.
 At checkout, your store even shows third-party calculated shipping rates.

 These are the three main plans, but you can also purchase a subscription for the Shopify Lite plan.
-It costs $9 per month and lets you set up a basic shop.
+It costs $9 monthly and lets you set up a primary shop.
 You can transition to another plan after trying it out.

 Some of its features are: